-It is likely that Plan Change 1 will result in additional nitrogen load from dryland farming in the Hurunui and Waiau Uwha catchments38.
-However, due to the small increases in N loading likely in the Waiau Uwha river, and actions taken to offset additional N loading in the Hurunui river39, it is anticipated that water quality will be maintained, within Plan limits.
+It is likely that Plan Change 1 will result in additional nitrogen load from dryland farming in the Hurunui, Waiau Uwha and Jed catchments.
+However, due to the small increases in N loading likely in the Waiau Uwha and Jed rivers, and actions taken to offset additional N loading in the Hurunui river, it is anticipated that water quality will be maintained, within Plan limits.